bnheise/ce-cli/npm_dist/README.md

 - Dev build leaves packages in so the dev server doesn't break
 - Integration with Liferay Workspace and Blade CLI -- use `blade gw deploy` to deploy your apps
 - Scaffold new Client Extensions automatically
 - Create shared components and easily choose whether to bundle them within the client extension or as a separated JavaScript file
+- Bundle dependencies shared by multiple components into a single shared dependency to reduce bundle size by removing duplicated code

 ## Installation

 Run `npm install -g ce-cli` to install.
 If your operating system or architecture isn't supported, make an issue and I'll try to add it.
 I can't guarantee that I'll be able to though, so if that happens, I recommend installing Rust and compiling the binary yourself with `cargo install ce-cli`.

+Note on installing with `yarn`.
+Currently there is a bug which causes installation to fail with yarn.
+Install using npm as a workaround.

+Note on installing with `pnpm`.
+Currently pnpm has a bug where when you try to install a new version of ce-cli, it will hold binary even if you uninstall and install again.
+Youll have to delete your pnpm cache to clear it.
+Just running `pnpm cache prune` is not enough.
+An issue has been filed with pnpm, but for now this is the only way to get the new version by pnpm.

 ## Usage